What Is A KPI?

 - Marketing qualified leads – their number as well as any details about them – as well as their rate of conversion into deals

-- Email (open rates, click-throughs) and social media engagement (which can be broken down into more passive forms such as Facebook likes all the way through more active forms like content shares)
+- Email (open rates, click-through) and social media engagement (which can be broken down into more passive forms such as Facebook likes all the way through more active forms like content shares)

 - Website traffic, which nowadays it’s easy to tie into demographic details as well, allowing you to better profile your market segments and understand who’s buying vs. who’s not